sunildivyam/hyphen-survey-app/README.md

 # hyphen-survey-app
-HYPHEN Survey App
-The App lists down the available surveys and allows the user to add/edit custom questions of a survey.
+The HYPHEN Survey App lists down the available surveys and allows the user to add/edit custom questions of a survey.

 ## Setup
     > goto root folder